Scthe/nanite-simplification-tests/README.md

 > BTW.
 I know nothing about mesh simplification algorithms.

 ATM I think that it's not possible to get an optimal DAG by only following the standard simplification rules.
 A similar observation I've buried in [Nanite WebGPU's Usage.md](https://github.com/Scthe/nanite-webgpu/blob/20f768a97df2bcbde7c9bbe02107727c0407d9c9/USAGE.md#what-are-simplification-warningserrors).
 Let's take a model that has flat shading.
 Each vertex is unique wrt. position and normal.
-According to problem 2), there is nothing we can do with it.
+Nothing we can do.

 There are some ways to partially solve this, but none that will **always** work.
 E.g. you can merge vertices that are close, do more edge collapses, some weird triangle merges (how?).
 But none seems like a definitive solution.

 Actually, I lied.
 There is one solution that works every time.
 Randomly removing triangles when the simplifier gets stuck.
 This also includes triangles whose edge is shared with neighboring meshlets.
 You increase Nanite's simplification error (one used for error metric) so that the meshlet is not shown to the user if the artifacts would be visible.

-This is the same solution used for LODs in my ["Frostbitten hair WebGPU"](https://github.com/Scthe/frostbitten-hair-webgpu/blob/3acd5df90409ed4c2ab43e10042ee86c26c8199a/src/scene/hair/hairObject.ts#L52).
+> This is the same solution used for LODs in my ["Frostbitten hair WebGPU"](https://github.com/Scthe/frostbitten-hair-webgpu/blob/3acd5df90409ed4c2ab43e10042ee86c26c8199a/src/scene/hair/hairObject.ts#L52).
 But there I remove randomly entire hair strands ([Frostbite does the same](https://youtu.be/ool2E8SQPGU?si=qklCeRbGZHXTB0jZ&t=1638)).

 Not sure if there is an alternative?
-I'm glad I only do this in my spare time.

 I'm also not sure you can always get a balanced DAG.
 Sometimes METIS creates a group with a single meshlet instead of 4 and you wonder what to do with it.
-But this solves itself on higher levels.
-Or tune METIS better.
-I don't think that's a big issue (needs testing).
+This solves itself on higher levels and it's not a big issue.

 ## Usage (not tested)